RUBBERMAID COMMERCIAL PRODUCTS

 Rubbermaid Commercial Products (RCP) asked IN2 to design a new service that would improve the recycling rates in commercial office towers.
 We got to take on one of the world’s wicked problems – recycling – and, by focusing on the daily experiences of office workers, show significant improvement in how much of the offices’ waste they recycled.

-IN2 got the chance to work with Rubbermaid Commercial Products (RCP) on an awesome project – one of our all-time favorites.
-It touches on some big themes: creating new business and service models, sustainability, and changing people’s behavior.
+This project touches on some big themes: creating new business and service models, sustainability, and changing people’s behavior.
 This is change-the-world stuff.
 Getting there also contained a big dose of the not-so-glamorous side of innovation.
 We had to get dirty to help clean this one up.

 Among other things, RCP sells commercial waste receptacles (which is another way of saying ‘the trash cans and recycling bins you use at work’).
 Of course, they already had plenty of receptacles in their portfolio, so they didn’t need another one.
 Instead, to boost sales, RCP needed to think outside the (garbage) box, and they asked IN2 to discover new opportunities and test new ideas for an interesting hypothesis.